commtech/fscc-windows/README.md

-In in addition to the standard errors that the [`WriteFile()`](http://msdn.microsoft.com/en-us/library/windows/desktop/aa365747.aspx) function returns there are a couple errors specific to the FSCC you might run into.
+In in addition to the standard errors that the [`WriteFile()`](http://msdn.microsoft.com/en-us/library/windows/desktop/aa365747.aspx) function returns, there are a couple errors specific to the FSCC you might encounter.

-STATUS_IO_TIMEOUT: If trying to use a FSCC port without a transmit clock present.
+STATUS_IO_TIMEOUT: If you are trying to use an FSCC port without a transmit clock present,
-            This check can be turned off with the 'ignore_timeout' option.
+            this check can be turned off with the 'ignore_timeout' option.

 STATUS_BUFFER_TOO_SMALL: If the count parameter passed into the write() function
           is larger
-          than the output cap.
-If the count parameter is less than the output cap but the amount out of output space isn't enough the driver will block instead of returning this error.
+          than the output cap, or if the count parameter is less than the output cap but the amount out of output space isn't enough, then the driver will block instead of returning this error.